 The Residential Development and Design Standards have been drafted to include standards for all of the middle housing types required by HB 2001, and also single dwellings, accessory dwelling units (ADUs), and multiple family apartments in an effort to include all of the various housing types in one section of the City's code.
+(Please see Attachment 2).
 The housing types included in the Residential Development and Design Standards include:

 - Tiny Houses

 - Cottage Clusters

 - Plexes (including duplex, triplex, and quadplex)

 - Single Dwellings

 - Townhouses

 - Accessory Dwelling Units (ADU)

-- Apartments (Note the current standards for apartments have not been developed in much detail, and are intended to be expanded upon over the coming months)
+- Apartments